 Novra incurs research and development costs associated with the design of new technology.
 Expenditures during the research phase are expensed as incurred.
-Expenditures during the development phase are capitalized if certain criteria, including technical feasibility and intent and ability to develop and use the technology, are met; otherwise they are expensed as incurred.
-Such capitalized costs are amortized over their expected useful lives.
-No amounts have been capitalized to date.
+Internally developed assets, are capitalized during the development phase if certain criteria, including technical feasibility and intent and ability for future sales in excess of the capitalized amount are met; otherwise, they are expensed as incurred.
+Such capitalized costs are amortized over 5 years.
+No amortization is recorded in the year of initial cost.